Background

 Local tips

-• Allow at least 1.5 to 2 hours to fully explore the house, gardens, and "Don Guillem's Dream" exhibit.
+• Allow at least 1-2 hours to fully explore the house, gardens, and "Don Guillem's Dream" multi-sensory experience.

-• Check the museum's website for special events and temporary exhibitions.
+• Check the museum's website for special events or temporary exhibitions that may be taking place during your visit.

 widget icon